vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-eventbridge/setup.md

 ## Getting Started

-### Create your connection in Vanus Cloud
+### Create your connection in Vanus Connect

-To obtain all Amazon Eventbridge events in Vanus Cloud, follow these steps:
+To obtain all Amazon Eventbridge events in Vanus Connect, follow these steps:

 1. Write a name for your connection.
 ![img.png](images/1.png)